siemens/embb/README.md

     cmake .. -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang

 In the same way you may cross compile to another platform.
-For example, to cross compile to ARM Linux using gcc you need to specify the cross compiler itself and an argument to the compilers to indicate the target architecture:
+For example, to cross compile to ARM Linux using GCC, you need to specify the cross compiler itself and the target architecture as an argument to the compiler:

     cmake .. -DCMAKE_CXX_COMPILER=arm-linux-gnueabi-gcc++
              -DCMAKE_CXX_FLAGS=-march=armv7-a